larissasoarre/LibraryMessias/README.md

 The application encompasses fundamental CRUD operations (Create, Read, Update, Delete) to seamlessly interact with book records.

-The application includes a Sign-Up page with password encryption to protect user accounts and personal information to ensure data security.
+The software includes a Sign-Up page with password encryption to protect user accounts and personal information to ensure data security.
 Access to the application is granted through a Login page, ensuring authorized usage.
 The application stores all data in a database, facilitating data integrity and enabling efficient information retrieval.

 ## ✨ Features